How much is Universal Credit?

-Last updated: 22/01/2020
+Last updated: 06/04/2023

 Standard allowance element

 Exceptions also apply where a third, or subsequent child, born on or after 6 April 2017, has been adopted, there is a kinship care arrangement, or the child was conceived as a result of rape.
-If your third or subsequent child has a disability you will receive a disabled child element but not the child element.
+You will receive Universal Credit for these children.

-If you already receive universal credit for more than two children, born on or after 6 April 2017, you will continue to get it for all of them for as long as they remain your responsibility.
+If you already receive Universal Credit for more than two children, born on or after 6 April 2017, you will continue to get it for all of them for as long as they remain your responsibility.

 Mary has a daughter born on 9 January 2014 and a son born on 16 February 2018.
-She will get universal credit for both these children.
-If she has another child she will not get universal credit for this child unless the child has a disability.
+She will get Universal Credit for both these children.
+If she has another child she will not get Universal Credit for this child unless the child has a disability.

-Child or qualifying young person: £235.83
+Child or qualifying young person: £269.58

 Disabled child elements